-In the arty coastal village of Newport in the heart of Pembrokeshire is Llys Meddyg, a Grade II listed Georgian coaching house complete with a restaurant, bar, kitchen garden and charming accommodation.
+In the arty coastal village of Newport in the heart of Pembrokeshire is Llys Meddyg, a Grade II listed Georgian coaching house complete with an award-winning restaurant, bar, kitchen garden and charming accommodation.
 The Romantic Getaway package includes champagne on arrival, a three course à la carte dinner, bed and breakfast, plus optional extras of flowers and chocolates.

 Bodysgallen Hall in Llandudno, owned by the National Trust, is surrounded by spectacular views.
 With an on-site spa, 15 plush bedrooms, 16 cottage suites and extensive gardens, the Grade 1 property is a wonderful retreat if you’re after a special time.

 The Bear Hotel and Pub in Crickhowell, which dates back over 500 years, is bursting with character.
 With no two rooms the same, you could sleep in an oak-beamed room, a converted stable, a room with a spa bath or another quirky room altogether.
 Most of the rooms are dog-friendly as well.
 The pub serves fine food using locally-sourced ingredients.
 Crickhowell itself is full of independent shops, ideal for mooching around, and the countryside has loads of wonderful walking trails.

 Llangoed Hall is a luxurious Edwardian country house hotel situated in the stunning Wye Valley.
 Each guest room is kitted out with intriguing antiques and original works of art, while the on-site restaurant has won numerous awards for its outstanding fine dining.
 They offer 'escape packages' for lovebirds wanting to push the boat out.